kristianmandrup/infomatrix-blog/_posts/toolbelt.md

 All UI databinding should be based on event streams and properties.

-See [Bacon Registration form](http://nullzzz.blogspot.fi/2012/11/baconjs-tutorial-part-ii-get-started.html) example to feel the power this provides!

-We can leverage the BJQ library:
+We can leverage the [BJQ](https://github.com/baconjs/bacon.jquery) (Bacon JQuery) library:

-[bacon-bindings](https://github.com/baconjs/bacon.jquery) This library is intended as a replacement for Bacon.UI.
+This library is intended as a replacement for *Bacon.UI*.
 It provides the same functionality, with the addition of two-way bound Models, model composition and lenses.

 [bacon.model](https://www.npmjs.org/package/bacon.model) Adds Model, Binding and Lens objects to core library to support advanced binding.